ansgarj/TomoSAR/README.md

 # Byte-compiled / cache files
 ...
 ```
-and any other files or subdirectories you do not want to push to GitHub.
+Also add any other files or subdirectories should not be pushed to GitHub that you keep inside the project directory that I have not added (if any).

 **NOTE**:I have a simple shell function that I include into my `.bashrc` file to activate virtual environments by alias e.g.:
 ```sh